Looking for that brand new golf ball to match your golfing skills?

-- The old balls you had just don’t cut it anymore.
+- The old balls you have just don’t cut it anymore.

 - The last golf ball that you bought did not live up to the hype.

 3. Whoever needed a reason to buy brand new golf balls?
-You just want a new golf ball, so you should get it!
+You just want a new golf ball, so you should get them!
+Come on, treat yoself!